 • Casefile- For examining links in offline data

 The main difference between Maltego Classic, Maltego XL and Maltego CE are the number of entities that can be returned from a single transform and the maximum number of entities that can be on a single graph.

 For our purposes here I will be using Maltego CE which is a free version with limited Transforms.
 Maltego comes pre-installed in the Buscador Linux distribution which is typically a favorite of Open-Source Intelligence investigators.

 Kali: Maltego comes pre-installed on Kali.
-You will need to go to the Paterva site and create an account.
-Once your account is created you will receive a key which will allow you to use the Community Edition.
+You will need to go to the Maltego site and create an account.
+Once your account is created you will receive a key that will allow you to use the Community Edition.

 Fresh Install: If you are doing a fresh install on Win, Mac, or Linux here is a step-by-step guide provided by Paterva.

 What is all this API/Transform nonsense?